fhamborg/Giveme5W1H/README.md

 $ giveme5w1h-corenlp install
 ```

-Test if the Stanford CoreNLP Server setup was successful
+Test if the Stanford CoreNLP Server setup was successful:
 ```
 $ giveme5w1h-corenlp
 ```
-After a couple of second this should print `[main] INFO CoreNLP - StanfordCoreNLPServer listening at /0:0:0:0:0:0:0:0:9000`.
-To exit the program, press <kbd>CTRL</kbd>+<kbd>C</kbd>.
+You should see `[main] INFO CoreNLP - StanfordCoreNLPServer listening at /0:0:0:0:0:0:0:0:9000` after a couple of seconds.
+Exit the program by pressing <kbd>CTRL</kbd>+<kbd>C</kbd>.

 ### Extract 5W1H Phrases
 Giveme5W1H enables the extraction of 5W1H phrases from news articles.
 You can access Giveme5W1H's functionality via a RESTful API, or as a module from within your Python 3.6+ code.